javolution/javolution-cpp/README.md

     - With Javolution small immutable objects (such as Boolean, Char, Integer, Double) are allocated on the stack instead of the heap (they are manipulated by value).
     - All Java parameterized classes (e.g. collections/maps) are true C++ templates (no syntactic sugar).
     - Javolution does not need a garbage collector, memory management is done internally by smart pointers through reference counting.
-    - Javolution uses a lock-free / fixed-size memory allocator (Object::HEAP) which if correctly sized allows your application to run significantly faster (5-10x) without jitter.
+    - Javolution uses a lock-free / fixed-size memory allocator (Type::FastHeap) which if correctly sized allows your application to run significantly faster (5-10x) without jitter.

 - **Real-Time** - Since Javolution C++ is a port of Javolution Real-Time classes, it exhibits the same real-time characteristics (even better since there is no jitter caused by JIT compilation, class loading/initialization or heap allocations).